networph/lsm/README.md

 # Lsm.

-lsm is a modded ls with nice colors and an easy config file.
+lsm is a modded ls, with some nice colors. please feel free to copy the code and add more colors/features if you want. also dm me features at @12315147123175461837127361763167 on discord, thanks.

-You can even add your own colors if you want.
-I will add tons of colors each day, mostly.
-And I will also add more stuff and nice features.
+!PLEASE DM ME MORE PROJECT IDEAS!
 ## Installation

 The Installation.